Patricia Guijarro: Style of play

 Guijarro was described by FIFA in 2018 as a box-to-box midfielder who is able to be a creative presence at every stage of an attacking play; Guijarro considers herself an offensive player, saying she has been deployed in both defensive and forward midfield roles for Spain and Barcelona.
 She felt she was used more defensively at Barcelona than with Spain.
 In 2018, club and country teammate Aitana Bonmatí also felt that Guijarro helped the team "by making runs into the box".
 By 2023, Guijarro was considered a deep-lying playmaker at Barcelona.

 She is a physical presence on the pitch, and has spatial awareness to anticipate defensive and attacking situations.
 Barcelona's midfield operates with passing play, and Guijarro's passing range is typically short, tight, passes that keep the ball moving and allow her to facilitate link-up play.
 In the deeper areas of the pitch, Guijarro plays horizontal passes, different to her deep-lying Barcelona midfield teammates Keira Walsh and Ingrid Syrstad Engen, keeping momentum in possession with her teammates and accelerating forward off the ball.
 Using her speed and physicality to break past markers, Guijarro is able to finish moves she starts and contribute in attack.
 Higher up the pitch she advances the ball and can also provide crosses into the box.
 If she stays back instead, her defensive awareness allows other midfielders to press in advanced areas; her midfield defensive work is characterised by ball-winning duels.

 Personal life

-Her idol is Spain teammate and fellow Balearic Islands native Virginia Torrecilla.
+Patri's idol is former Spain teammate and fellow Balearic Islands native Virginia Torrecilla.
 She has also cited Andrés Iniesta as an idol.

-She was the first girl at La Masia to complete the Baccalaureate and as of 2018 was studying physiotherapy.
+She was the first girl at La Masia to complete the Baccalaureate and, as of 2018, was studying physiotherapy.